 How is chronic kidney disease treated?

 Your doctor will begin the treatment by controlling the cause of kidney disease.
-The options for treatment differ depending on the cause.
+The options for CKD treatment differ depending on the cause.
 Following is the treatment to control kidney disease complications:

 Medications